 15 Ideas for what else to make with Protein Powder

 You normally use your protein powder for shakes & smoothies.
-As part of our “No Jars Left Behind” motto, we always want to give you many options for using the ingredients that you have at home, or that you can purchase in our online shop.
+As part of our “No Jars Left Behind” motto, we always want to give you many options for using the ingredients that you have at home.
 Although we don't specifically use protein powder in these recipes, here are 15 more ideas to help you be creative and add some extra protein to your diet:

 - Fudge Brownies or Caramel Apple Blondies